learn-co-curriculum/swift-control-flow/README.md

 ## Control Flow

-In the context of programming, [Control Flow](https://en.wikipedia.org/wiki/Control_flow) refers to code structures that instruct the program on how to make decisions based upon various conditions; they are a way to define dynamic behavior for a variety of situations.
+In the context of programming, [Control Flow](https://en.wikipedia.org/wiki/Control_flow) refers to code structures that make decisions based upon various conditions; they are a way to define dynamic behavior for a variety of situations.

 A good metaphor for visualizing control flow is to imagine the branching tracks in a train-yard.
 Different control flow statements are analogous to different structures in the train tracks.